© Iqoncept | Dreamstime.com

 Other experts, including Dr. Mark Hyman, the Medical Director at Cleveland Clinic’s Center for Functional Medicine, recommend the restriction of dietary sugar and processed foods.
 In his book The Blood Sugar Solution, Dr. Hyman lays out a strategy—changing diet and improving nutrition—that has helped many people control diabetes.

-Diabetes: Exercise Is Key to Prevention and Treatment
+Exercise: Key to Prevention and Treatment of Diabetes

 Research has shown that physical activity combined with modest weight loss can reduce the risk for type 2 diabetes by up to 58 percent.